Read the Latest

 Since the inception of the MSUD transplant protocol here last May, we have transplanted an additional 10 children with classic MSUD.
 These children ranged in age from 1.9 to 20.5 years and are now approximately an average of 10 months after transplant (range of 1.3 to 15 months).
 All the children have normal liver function and are currently enjoying an unrestricted diet.
 Amino acid profiles have normalized within a few hours after transplant and have remained so despite advancing to a regular diet of unrestricted protein.
 The initial patient transplanted is now stable over 5 years of follow-up; the more recently transplanted patients have also demonstrated normal liver function with normal plasma amino acid profiles.

 Infections have historically been an important risk factor for transplantation, but we are seeing an improved infection rate following transplantation.
-For example, virus infections such as those related to CMV and EBV (cytomegalovirus and Epstein Barr Viral, respectively) have steadily decreased to less than 4% in our experience.
-A more feared complication, post-transplant lymphoproliferative disorder (PTLD) has similarly decreased to less than 3%.
+For example, virus infections such as those related to CMV and EBV (cytomegalovirus and Epstein Barr Viral, respectively) have steadily decreased to less than 4 percent in our experience.
+A more feared complication, post-transplant lymphoproliferative disorder (PTLD) has similarly decreased to less than 3 percent.
 In our MSUD patients, no patient has developed CMV disease or PTLD.

 Significant neurological recovery has been noted in the long-term patient who underwent transplant and subtle but clear improvements have been reported in several of the recently transplanted patients.
 These findings are now being objectively quantified by neuro-developmental testing done pre and post-transplant in subsequent transplant recipients.